lucaspena/agt-proof-of-stake/report.md

 In this section we discuss the proof of stake algorithm used in Ouroboros, as well as the assumptions we are making about the algorithm in this paper.

-In [Ouroboros][ouroboros], The proof of stake algorithm is split into four stages.
+In Ouroboros [@ouroboros], The proof of stake algorithm is split into four stages.
 Each stage adds complexity regarding details such as delay of the system, endorsers of transactions, and more.
 We focus on the simplest version of the prtocol for our analysis.